zesterer/knight-time/README.md

 # Knightmare

-A hastily-written chess game, chess frontend and chess AI written in Vala and SFML.
+A hastily-written chess game, chess frontend and chess AI written in Vala and Gtk.

 ## Compile